 - Can add an image or video (YouTube only) to a question

-- Branching capabilities – if answer is “this” then go to question X
+- Branching – if answer is “this” then go to question X

 - Can set start/end date

-- Email notification can be sent to form creator when the form is submitted.
+- Email notifications can be sent to form creator when the form is submitted

 - Office 365 Integration - can insert form in OneNote or Powerpoint